 The perfect pairing of the individual attributes of shoyu and black garlic- harmonizing together to unleash a symphony of flavor.

 Haku Black Garlic Shoyu has a sweeter, well-rounded flavor compared to other soy sauces.
-The black garlic adds subtle hints of raisin, molasses, and fig; and combines with complex aromas of earthiness, is the perfect blend.
+The black garlic adds subtle hints of raisin, molasses and fig; and combines with complex aromas of earthiness, is the perfect blend.
 Use Haku Black Garlic Shoyu as a finishing shoyu, or on its own.

-Shoyu- a Japanese-style soy sauce, made with a mix of mashed soybeans and wheat
+Shoyu- a Japanese-style soy sauce, made with a mix of mashed soy beans and wheat

 Shoyu can be light (usukuchi) or dark (koikuchi).

-The most exceptional Shoyu is ranked/judged based by certified seasoning sommeliers (industry professionals who passed an exam proctored by the Japan Seasoning Meisters Association), and it is typically judged based on the following 4 characteristics savoriness (saltiness), sweetness, fragrance, umami (fullness, or layering of flavors).
+The most exceptional Shoyu are ranked/judged based by certified seasoning sommeliers (industry professionals who passed an exam proctored by the Japan Seasoning Meisters Association), and it is typically judged based on the following 4 characteristics savoriness (saltiness), sweetness, fragrance, umami (fullness, or layering of flavors).